libsdl-org/libtiff/doc/libtiff.rst

-    In order to prevent out-of-memory issues when opening a TIFF file :c:func:`TIFFOpenExt` can be used and then the maximum single memory limit in byte that ``libtiff`` internal memory allocation functions are allowed to request per call can be set with :c:func:`TIFFOpenOptionsSetMaxSingleMemAlloc`.
+    In order to prevent out-of-memory issues when opening a TIFF file :c:func:`TIFFOpenExt` can be used and then the maximum single memory limit in bytes that ``libtiff`` internal memory allocation functions are allowed to request per call can be set with :c:func:`TIFFOpenOptionsSetMaxSingleMemAlloc`.